Search our Site

 • If the pregnant person will be 40 years of age or older at the time of birth, prenatal testing options include all screening tests above, possibly, in addition to the option of diagnostic testing.

-• If the pregnant person/egg donor will be 39 years of age or younger at the time of birth, prenatal options include all of the screening tests above, however NIPT would have to be paid for out of pocket and is not covered by Ontario Health Insurance Plan (OHIP).
-Diagnostic testing would not typically be offered at this time.
+• If the pregnant person/egg donor will be 39 years of age or younger at the time of birth, prenatal options include all of the screening tests above.
+NIPT is also available, but may require out of pocket payment

 • — Whether or not twins or higher order multiples (e.g. triplets) are present